DominicSpears/milestoneproject4-hivefitness/testing.md

 1. When not logged in, the edit and delete buttons were not present (as they should be) but their div was visible.
   * To address this I altered the location of the if statement to surround the whole div instead of just the contents.

+2. When adding a product category, the new category would not appear in the navbar for loop.
+  * To resolve this I added a contect processor to the products app, enabling the for loop to be seen on all pages.

+3. When on mobile screen sizes, the shop dropdown wouldn't fit on the screen.
+  * To address this I added the dropdown-menu-right attribute to the class.

+4. The footer content would allign on top of each other rather than side by side.
+  * To address this I added each section to a column of a container and set bootstrap responsive sizing.

+5. The images for the homepage were not appearing on the deployed site.
+  * To address this I altered the src to include the {{ MEDIA_URL }}, connecting to the new database.

 <a name="remaining"></a>